Zoe Ball pulls out of Strictly: It Takes Two

 The Strictly Come Dancing presenter is off ill

-Zoe Ball has pulled out of It Take’s Two due to illness, with Strictly favourite Gethin Jones stepping in to replace her.
+Zoe Ball has been forced to pull out of another It Take’s Two, with Strictly favourite Gethin Jones stepping in to replace her once more.

-Strictly Come Dancing couples Will and Janette, Alex and Neil and Dev and Dianne will feature on the show.
+Strictly Come Dancing couples Anneka and Kevin, and Karim and Amy will feature on the show as well as celebs Amber Gill, Gaby Roslin and Rufus Hound ahead of Movie Week on Saturday night.

-Ball tweeted yesterday that she had been “taken down by a nasty bout of flu,” and apologised for missing her Radio 2 Breakfast Show, along with It Takes Two.
+Ball tweeted that she had been “taken down by a nasty bout of flu,” on Monday and apologised for missing her Radio 2 Breakfast Show, along with It Takes Two.

 “Thanks to Nicki Chapman and Gethin Jones for stepping in,” she wrote.
 “Promise to be back ASAP.
 Sending love to anyone else illin’ with this flu, it’s such a stinker.”